Uku Masing: Early life

-Masing was born in Lipa village, Raikküla Parish, Rapla County, on 11 August 1909 as Hugo Albert Masing.
+Masing was born in the village of Lipa on 11 August 1909 as Hugo Albert Masing.
 His parents were Ado Masing and Anna Masing.
 He had one sibling, a younger sister named Agnes Masing (married surname, Saag) born in 1911.
 A gifted polyglot, he was able to speak four languages by the end of secondary school and forty by the end of his life.
 He started to study theology at the University of Tartu in 1926.
-During his time there and after the graduation he published numerous poems, translations, and essays.
+During his time there and after his graduation he published numerous poems, translations, and essays.
 His most famous work was in 1935 with the publication of Promontories into the Gulf of Rains (Estonian: Neemed vihmade lahte).

 Masing was a member of the influential group of Estonian poets brought together in 1938 by literary scholar Ants Oras, who was greatly influenced by T. S. Eliot.
 The small circle of poets became known as Arbujad ("Soothsayers") and included Heiti Talvik, Betti Alver, Paul Viiding, Mart Raud, Bernard Kangro, August Sang and Kersti Merilaas.

 At his peak Masing was able to speak around 65 languages with the ability to translate from 20 of them.
 He was known for his ability to translate straight from original Hebrew, occidental European and oriental languages into Estonian.
-Such was his prolific nature it is estimated over 10,000 pages of his manuscripts have yet to be published.
-Masing was known for his anti-German sentiment, that was the core of what at times was Masing's general dislike of the Indo-European people (whom he sometimes called 'ethnic garbage' and referred to as Indo-Germanic people).
+Such was his prolific nature that it is estimated over 10,000 pages of his manuscripts have yet to be published.
+Masing was known for his anti-German sentiment, which was the core of what at times was his general dislike of the Indo-European people.

 Righteous Among the Nations award

 Masing lectured at the University of Tartu in Estonia, where he was known as a brilliant teacher of theology and Semitic languages, if somewhat eccentric.
 After the German invasion of Estonia in World War II he gave up his teaching post at the university and devoted his time to protecting and salvaging Jewish cultural and religious items.

 Masing knew the Jewish folklorist, narrative researcher and theologian Isidor Levin from his teaching days, and decided to hide him from the Germans who most certainly would have brought him to death.
-Masing and his wife Eha helped Levin evade capture by supplying him with food, shelter, clothing and even forged documents, while on occasions lying to the Gestapo about knowledge of Isidor.
+Masing and his wife Eha helped Levin evade capture by supplying him with food, shelter, clothing and even forged documents, while on occasion lying to the Gestapo about knowledge of Isidor.
 For these actions, Masing and his wife were honoured as Righteous Among the Nations.
 After the war, Masing also took part in investigating Nazi war crimes, in particular the Klooga concentration camp where many Jews had been killed.